Last updated May 4th, 2022

-The race is held on the first Sunday in October at Longchamp, Paris, over a mile and four furlongs.
+The race is usually held on the first Sunday in October at Longchamp, Paris, over a mile and four furlongs.
 Though this year it is at Chantilly while Longchamp is being upgraded.
 It is the world’s second richest flat race held on turf with only the Japan Cup proffering a larger prize fund.
 The weekend meeting includes seven Group 1 contests and four Group 2s.
 It attracts plenty of top quality UK and Irish horses and provides a number of opportunities to make money betting on horses you already know well even without the big race.

 The Arc is open to three-year-olds and older horses.
 There is no penalty for previous wins but horses over the age of three have to carry extra weight based on the weigh-for-age scale.
 There is a 3lb concession for fillies and mares.
 It is definitely worth looking carefully at the weights as they appear to have had a significant impact on the results and a good three-year-old filly (like Zarkava, Danedream and Treve to name but three) is getting all the concessions.